 Workers’ comp will not, however, pay for monetary damages often associated with a personal injury claim, like pain and suffering, emotional distress, and punitive damages.

-Starbucks Workers’ Compensation Claims
+Starbucks Workers’ Compensation Claims in Minnesota

 As a Starbucks employee, you may experience a work-related illness or injury when you least expect it.
 For example, you may:

 - Burn yourself with hot Starbucks coffee;

 - Cut your hand while opening coffee bean bags;

 - Break your ankle from slipping on a wet floor;

 - Hurt your back while moving tables and chairs; or